ohbm/hackathon2020/logistics.md

 - On Fedora - type `sudo yum install git` inside the terminal.

 ###### **VSCode**
-Go to https://code.visualstudio.com/ and click the download button, then run the `.exe` file.
+Go to [visual studio code website](https://code.visualstudio.com/) and click the download button, then run the `.exe` file.
 Leave all the defaults during the installation with the following exception:
 Please make sure the box labelled “Register Code as an editor for supported file types” is selected.